States and Metro Areas

 Due to the irregular nature of U.S. congressional districts, analysis of each district was not possible using microdata from the 2014 5-Year American Community Survey.
 Instead, we use estimates for hundreds of demographic and socioeconomic indicators published by the U.S. Census Bureau on the American FactFinder data portal.
 Using these estimates, we calculate all of the demographic and socioeconomic characteristics of each congressional district’s U.S.-born and immigrant population as listed on each district page.
 Income, tax, and spending power figures were calculated using average household income estimates from American FactFinder and then weighted by congressional district to equal the total income, tax, and spending power figures calculated from microdata for each state.
 For Districts-At-Large, state data on household income, taxes, and spending power are used instead since the geographies are coterminous.

-1 Steven Ruggles, Katie Genadek, Ronald Goeken, Josiah Grover, and Matthew Sobek.
-Integrated Public Use Microdata Series: Version 6.0 [Machine-readable database].
-Minneapolis: University of Minnesota, 2015.
+- Steven Ruggles, Katie Genadek, Ronald Goeken, Josiah Grover, and Matthew Sobek.
+Integrated Public Use Microdata Series: Version 7.0[dataset].
+Minneapolis: University of Minnesota, 2017.

-12 NAFSA, “International Student Economic Value Tool.”
-Available online.
+- NAFSA, “International Student Economic Value Tool,” Available online.